akankshaborade343/Northwind/README.md

 🔍 Project Overview

-The SQL queries in this project answer real business questions such as:
+1.The SQL queries in this project answer real business questions such as:

-Identifying top-selling and most profitable products
+2.Identifying top-selling and most profitable products

-Analyzing customer distribution by country
+3.Analyzing customer distribution by country

-Evaluating employee performance based on orders and revenue
+4.Evaluating employee performance based on orders and revenue

-Finding frequently used shipping companies
+5.Finding frequently used shipping companies

-Calculating total revenue for specific orders
+6.Calculating total revenue for specific orders

-Discovering loyal and high-frequency customers
+7.Discovering loyal and high-frequency customers